pjungwir/benchbase-and-temporal-foreign-keys/slides.md

 	- But I added a preprocessor `#define` to un-static and un-inline it, so we could trace it.
 	- So for each query, we count how many times we called ExecProcNode.
 	- Then we build a histogram from those counts.
+- This is a really poor metric, to be honest.
+    - We're looking for a proxy of "How much work is the database doing?" and we could measure that directly e.g. by CPU or disk I/Os.
+    - Different nodes do different amounts of work.
-- This is overkill really, but it's easy and it confirms what `EXPLAIN ANALYZE` is telling us.
+    - But it's easy and it's nice to confirm what `EXPLAIN ANALYZE` is telling us.
+        - Sometimes it's nice to ask the same question but from a different angle, and just make sure the results agree.
+        - And the point isn't it compare implementations, but to compare EXISTS to itself, with mostly-valid vs half-invalid records.